Atlanta Nursing Home Abuse Attorney

 Neglect may occur at understaffed or negligently supervised facilities.
 Neglect may include the failure to provide appropriate medications, to respond to calls for help, or to ensure the delivery and consumption of meals and liquids.
 It may result in accidents, injuries, and conditions ranging from dehydration to bedsores.

-Who Bears Liability for Nursing Home Abuse?
+Who Bears Liability for Nursing Home Abuse in Georgia?

 When a nursing home resident is abused, the nursing home bears liability for damages.
 Depending on the facts of the case, victims may claim negligent hiring, improper supervision, lack of security, failure to train, dangerous conditions, and more.